top of page

 This summer, the scraped data was spotted on some hacker forums, available for selling at $30000.
 Later, a JSON file was spotted with the same data available.
 Still worse, new data sets were leaked by the threat actor to suggest that the breach was far more extensive: potentially up to 17 million records.
 However, Twitter has yet to reveal how many users were exposed.
 So far, it encourages users to enable two-factor authentication or special apps to protect their accounts and keep an eye on phishing emails.

-We will not focus on the negative reputational impact this leaking saga continues to have on an already battered Twitter.
-Instead, think over just one bare fact: a single vulnerability was not discovered timely and led to a huge leak.
-This, in turn, brings us to the point of a secure Software Development Lifecycle, or SDLC.
-It includes such stages as planning, designing, building, release, maintaining, etc, and making it secure (#SSDLC) requires incorporating security into each of the stages.
-For all major hi-tech companies offering services based on web, mobile applications, or cloud solutions, keeping to the SSDLC principles is paramount.
+This, in turn, brings us to the point of a Secure Software Development Lifecycle, or SDLC.
+S-SDLC includes such stages as planning, designing, building, release, maintaining, etc, and making it secure (#SSDLC) requires incorporating security into each of the stages.
+For all major tech companies offering services based on web, mobile applications, or cloud solutions, keeping to the SSDLC principles is paramount.

 We are confident that Twitter keeps to these principles (well, at least used to, considering recent bulk reductions in the company).
-On the other hand, the vulnerability of this type, most probably, could have been discovered with #whitebox pentesting, which doubts the viability of reductions even more.
+On the other hand, the vulnerability of this type, most probably, could have been discovered with whitebox pentesting, which doubts the viability of reductions even more.
 Let’s hope they do not involve the cybersecurity team.

 Related articles